 ‘So what can I do to help?’

-‘I have given up on the girl.
-We now know, again through Dominic, that she is being taken back to chateau Foix.
-I will settle for the bounty on the her head.
+‘I have given up on the plan of kidnapping the girl.
+We now know, again through Dominic, that she is being taken back to Chateau Foix.
+I will settle for the bounty on her head.
 It looks to me as though she will marry the Black Prince and be whisked off to England.
 We will get no chance to deliver her to the Inquisition, so I will provide an assassin and need him to be able to access the chateau.’

 ‘What can I do about that?’
 John Stuart asked.